 Do I need an eSIM if Hungary is in the EU?

-If your Spanish plan includes roaming data and you're going for only a few days, maybe not.
-But many plans limit GB abroad or charge extra for them.
-An eSIM gives you data at local prices without bill surprises, which is why it's worth it even within the European Union.
+If your Spanish plan includes roaming data without restrictions and you're going for a few days, you might be fine with what you already have.
+But many plans limit GB abroad due to fair use policy or charge extra for them.
+The eSIM gives you data at local prices without surprises on your bill, which is why it's worth it even within the European Union.

 How many GB do I use on a 3-day trip to Budapest?

-With normal use of maps, transport via app, social media, and photos, 1-2 GB is enough for three days.
-If you upload many stories or videos, estimate 3 GB.
-Use hotel Wi-Fi for large downloads and you'll use almost all of your eSIM data on the go.
+With normal use of maps, transport apps, social media, and photos, 1-2 GB is enough for three days.
+If you upload many stories or videos, calculate 3 GB.
+Use hotel Wi-Fi for large downloads, and you'll use almost all your eSIM data on the street, which is where you really need it.

-Does the eSIM work on the Budapest metro?
+Does the eSIM work on the Budapest subway?

 Yes.
-Metro lines and central trams have good coverage, so you can check maps and buy tickets via app underground on most sections.
-In deep stations, there might be occasional outages, as in any city.
+The metro lines—including the M1, the oldest in continental Europe—and the city center trams have good coverage, so you'll be able to check maps and buy tickets via app underground on most sections.
+In very deep stations, there might be some temporary signal loss, as in any city with an underground metro.

-No, it covers the entire country.
-It's the ideal option if your trip includes Lake Balaton, Eger, or the Danube Bend in addition to the capital.
-If you're only staying in Budapest, a small data plan is more economical and more than enough for your getaway.
+A European plan covers all of Hungary and also other countries on the continent, making it the ideal option if your trip includes Lake Balaton, Eger, or a getaway to Vienna in addition to the capital.
+If you're only staying in Budapest, a small, local data plan is more cost-effective for those days.

 Can I buy transport tickets with the eSIM?

 Yes.
-The official Budapest transport app works with data, so with an active eSIM, you can buy and validate tickets without looking for machines or change.
-It's highly recommended, as checks are frequent and traveling without a ticket can be expensive.
+The official Budapest transport app (BKK) works with data, so with an active eSIM, you can buy and validate tickets without looking for machines or loose change.
+This is highly recommended, as checks are frequent, and traveling without a validated ticket is expensive.

 Conclusion

-For a 3 or 4-day trip to Budapest, you don't need a huge plan: with active data from the airport, a couple of GB, and good urban coverage, you can enjoy the city without hindrance.
-Prepare your eSIM before you fly and leave Ferihegy already connected to the adventure.
+For a 3 or 4-day trip to Budapest, you don't need a large data plan: with active internet from the airport, a couple of well-managed GBs, and the city's good urban coverage, Budapest can be enjoyed without interruptions or bill shocks.
+Prepare your eSIM before flying and leave Ferihegy already connected, with the Danube, the thermal baths, and the Fisherman's Bastion just a map away.